MECP2 duplication syndrome: Epidemiology

 The syndrome primarily affects young males.
 Preliminary studies suggest that prevalence may be 1.8 per 10,000 live male births.
 50% of those affected do not live beyond 25 years of age, with deaths attributed to the impaired immune function.

 History

 M2DS was first described in 1999.

-In a Nature article published on November 25, 2015, it was revealed that researchers at the Baylor College of Medicine, led by Dr. Huda Y. Zoghbi, have reversed MECP2 Duplication Syndrome in adult symptomatic mice using antisense therapy.
+In a Nature article published on November 25, 2015, it was revealed that researchers at the Baylor College of Medicine, led by Huda Y. Zoghbi, have reversed MECP2 Duplication Syndrome in adult symptomatic mice using antisense therapy.
 Mice treated with an experimental ASO administered through the central nervous system had a reduction of MECP2 protein to normal levels and symptoms of hypoactivity, anxiety, and abnormal social behavior were resolved.
 Additionally, the seizure activity of the mice and abnormal EEG discharges were abolished.
 Initial studies demonstrated that reducing the MECP2 protein levels to the correct amount also normalized the expression of the other genes controlled by the MECP2 protein.